 Frontend Package Management System

 The frontend package manager operates over the backend package manager.
 It is a high-level package manager and more user-friendly than the backend package manager.
 This can also resolve the dependencies automatically.
-Here some frontend package managers are shown below:
+Some frontend package managers are shown below:

 A. Advanced Packaging Tool (APT)

 In Debian-based distributions, the installation, and removal of software are generally managed through the package management system known as the Advanced Package Tool (APT).
-Here I have shown some APT-related key components and concepts below:
+Here I have shown some APT-related key components and concepts:

 - Usage: Primarily used in Debian and Ubuntu, front end for low-level dpkg packages.